Amnesia: Signs and symptoms

 Individuals with amnesia can learn new information, particularly if the information is non-declarative knowledge.
 However, in some situations, people with dense anterograde amnesia do not remember the episodes during which they previously learned or observed the information.
-Some people with amnesia show abnormal amounts of memory loss, confusion, and difficulty recalling other people or places.
+Some people with amnesia show abnormal amount of memory loss, confusion, and difficulty recalling other people or places.
 People who recover often do not remember having amnesia.

 Declarative information

-Declarative memory can be broken down into semantic memory and episodic memory, semantic memory being that of facts, episodic memory being that of memory related to events.
+Declarative memory can be broken down into semantic memory and episodic memory.
+Semantic memory being that of facts, episodic memory being that of memory related to events.

 While a patient with amnesia might have a loss of declarative memory, this loss might vary in severity as well as the declarative information that it affects, depending on many factors.
-For example, LSJ was a patient that had retrograde declarative memory loss as the result of bilateral medial temporal lobe damage, but she was still able to remember how to perform some declarative skills.
+For example, LSJ was a patient who had retrograde declarative memory loss as the result of bilateral medial temporal lobe damage, but she was still able to remember how to perform some declarative skills.
 She was able to remember how to read music and the techniques used in art.
 She had preserved skill-related declarative memory for some things even though she had deficits in other declarative memory tasks.
 She even scored higher on skill-related declarative memory than the control in watercolor techniques, a technique that she used in her professional career before she acquired amnesia.

-Semantic Information
+Semantic information

 The loss of semantic information in amnesia is most closely related with damage to the medial temporal lobe or to the neocortex.

 Some patients with anterograde amnesia can still acquire some semantic information, even though it might be more difficult and might remain rather unrelated to more general knowledge.
 H.M. could accurately draw a floor plan of the home in which he lived after surgery, even though he had not lived there in years.
 There is evidence that the hippocampus and the medial temporal lobe may help to consolidate semantic memories, but then they are more correlated with the neocortex.
 While lesions of the hippocampus normally lead to the loss of episodic memory, if there is any effect on semantic memory, it is more varied and usually does not last as long.